 Status: House Arrest

-Poet and writer Liu Xia has been held incommunicado under extralegal house arrest since her husband, Liu Xiaobo, won the Nobel Peace Prize in October 2010.
+Liu Xia, poet, artist, and founding member of the Independent Chinese PEN Center (ICPC), was married to the imprisoned poet, literary critic, and former ICPC President, Liu Xiaobo.
+Liu Xia has been under extralegal house arrest ever since her late husband won the Nobel Peace Prize in October 2010.
+Authorities severely limited her access to communications tools and in-person visits from friends and relatives.
 Over the past several years Liu has suffered from insomnia, depression, and heart trouble.
 She has only occasionally been able to receive medical attention.

-On June 26, 2017, Liu Xiaobo was released on medical parole to a hospital in Shenyang, Liaoning province for late stage liver cancer.
-Authorities placed restrictions on access to him but permitted both his wife, Liu Xia, and his family to visit him.
+June 2017: On June 26, Liu Xiaobo is released on medical parole to a hospital in Shenyang, Liaoning province, following a diagnosis of late-stage liver cancer.
+Authorities place restrictions on access to him but permitted both his wife, Liu Xia, and his family to visit him.

 - “I request the right to consult a doctor freely;”